rickcox/Hexa-Pi/README.md

   **Testing TBD.**
   Not sure if serial port will work.
   CM5 fan support is not usable.
 The I2C fan controller must be used.
-  Due to higher power consumption, a larger heatsink is recommended for the Radxa CM5.
+  Due to higher power consumption, a larger heatsink is recommended for the Raspberry Pi CM5.

-In general, the Raspberry Pi CM4 boards have been most throughly tested.
+The Raspberry Pi CM4 boards have been most throughly tested.
 The other boards all have been verified to operate and connect via etherent, but all of the ports have not been tested.
 Where known, incompatibilities have been noted.
 It is recommended to initially configure an unfamiliar board in a Raspberry Pi CM4 IO board, or board vendor specific baseboard, where all of the IO ports are available.
 The Module5 location on the Hexa-Pi board may work for this, since it has USB, HDMI, and microSD card support - but does not have the 40pin IO connector.
+Having a GUI is often helpful for the initial setup on a new board - even if it is not necessary for your eventual use.

 Also, there is a small "Pi-Panel" support board that attaches to the external connectors at the top to provide a few simple peripherals for **all** of the Modules individually.